 Are addition and subtraction facts the same thing as number bonds?

 Number bonds are pairs of numbers which add to a given total, e.g., 3 and 7 are a number bond pair for 10.
 Children can use this fact to recognise that 3 + 7 = 10, 7 + 3 = 10, 10 – 3 = 7 and 10 – 7 = 3.
-Stage 2 of the programme (Making and Breaking Numbers to 10) has a focus on number bonds, taking each number to 10 in turn and looking at the number bonds for it.
+Stage 2 of the Number Facts Fluency Programme (Making and Breaking Numbers to 10) has a focus on number bonds, taking each number to 10 in turn and looking at the number bonds for it.
 However learning number bonds one number at a time (e.g. bonds to 5, then 6, then 7 etc.) depends on a high degree of memorisation.
-In Number Sense Maths we revisit all facts from Stage 2 in Stage 3, and give additional strategies to learn each one.
+In the Number Facts Fluency programme we revisit all facts from Stage 2 in Stage 3, and give additional strategies to learn each one.
 We have found that having a range of strategies is more effective in developing fluency than relying on memorisation of number bonds alone.
 The other downside to only learning addition and subtraction facts as memorised number bonds is that children miss out on learning about the number relationships that underpin the strategies.
 Finally, children knowing number bonds isn’t sufficient for them to solve related addition facts.
 We have seen many children who can confidently say that 7 and 3 are number bonds to 10, yet when presented with 7 + 3 = ___ revert to counting on their fingers to solve it, not recognising that this is simply application of their known number bond.

 We do lots of work learning number bonds to 10 and 20, and doubles facts.
 Do children really need to learn all of these other facts as well?